Comprehensive cover for caravans, campervans, cabins, trailers and horse floats.

 Australian Caravan Insurance is a trading brand of NM Insurance Pty Ltd, an insurance agency that operates throughout Australia and New Zealand.
 Its policies are underwritten by AIG Australia.

 We don't currently have this brand on our panel.
 But don't fret!
-You can head to the Australian Caravan Insurance website or compare a bunch of other car insurance companies with finder.
+You can head to the Australian Caravan website or compare a bunch of other caravan insurance companies with finder.

 What policies does Australian Caravan Insurance offer?

 Australian Caravan Insurance offers its comprehensive caravan insurance policy to Australian caravan owners.
 This policy provides cover for loss or damage to your caravan caused by accident, fire, flood, hail, malicious damage, storm, theft and more.
 It also includes cover for machine or appliance motor burnout, emergency repairs, temporary accommodation if you’re more than 100km from home and cover for the contents of your caravan.

 You can tailor the policy to cover your caravan in a wide variety of circumstances, such as if it is located permanently on-site in a commercially operated caravan park or if you want lay-up cover to reduce premiums during the months you don’t use your van.